 Each Short Course has an assigned Leader and multiple volunteers to conduct it in accordance with the Kairos Inside Program Manual (which is followed so there are no surprises for the Centre).
 The team is required to attend 34-36 hours of team training.
 The Short Course Leader is required to attend an additional 20 hours of leadership training.
 A Short Course consists of a series of talks followed by discussion, meditations and other structured activities.
 It is not a Bible study or series of sermons, and you don't have to be Christian to be a participant.
 The talks and meditations are mostly scripted with places for personal experiences by the presenter that are designed to give hope.
-Because each talk, meditation and activity builds upon each other, inmates are required to stay for the entire program and cannot return if they leave for anything except being called out by the Centre or for medications.
-Depending on Centre requirements, food and biscuits/snacks may be provided by the team.
+Because each talk, meditation and activity build upon each other, inmates are required to stay for the entire program and cannot return if they leave for anything except being called out by the Centre or for medications.
+Depending on Centre requirements, food, biscuits/snacks and refreshments may be provided by the team.

 This Short Course is the beginning of an individual's journey into the heart of Kairos.
-An in-depth description of an entire Weekend (its schedule, scripts of the talks and mediations, etc.) is contained in our Kairos Inside Program Manual, pages 107-247.
+An in-depth description of an entire Course (its schedule, scripts of the talks and mediations, etc.) is contained in our Kairos Inside Program Manual, pages 107-247.
+Copy of the manual may be made available to Management upon request.